rncm-prism/prism-samplernn/README.md

   --sample_rate 16000
 ```

 Checkpoints storing the current state of the model are periodically saved to disk during training, with the default behaviour being to save a checkpoint at the end of each epoch.
 This interval may be modified through the `--checkpoint_every` parameter.
 By default every checkpoint will be saved, but this behaviour can be controlled using the `--checkpoint_policy` parameter.
 Pass `Best` to save only the latest best checkpoint according to the training metrics (loss and accuracy).

-An audio file is also generated each time a checkpoint is saved, which may be used to assess the progress of the training (generation may be switched off by setting `--generate` to `False`).
+Each time a checkpoint is saved one or more audio files are also generated, which may be used to assess the progress of the training.
+The number of files generated is controlled by the value of the `--max_generate_per_epoch` parameter.
+Audio files are saved with names in the format `id_e=1_t=0.95`, with `id` being the id of the current training, `e` the current epoch and `t` the temperature at which the audio was generated.
+In-training generation may be switched off by setting `--generate` to `False`.

 Before training begins a certain portion of the input dataset is reserved for _validation_, which occurs at the end of each epoch.
 This is a stage during which the network is exposed to (but not trained on) a small portion of the dataset, the purpose of which is to test whether the network can generalize to inputs that it has not seen before.
 How well the network does when processing this unseen data can provide insight into whether the network is [overfitting or underfitting](https://www.tensorflow.org/tutorials/keras/overfit_and_underfit) (see the [Statistics](https://github.com/rncm-prism/prism-samplernn#statistics) section below for how validation statistics are reported).
 The size of the validation set is determined by the `val_frac` parameter, which defaults to 0.1, yielding a 9/1 split between training and validation data, the most common division (note that the actual values are rounded to the nearest multiple of the batch size).